-- 22. EFIT presented the Fourth Quarterly Report at a status conference to the Court and all parties on October 5, 2022, (See Exhibit D).
-While the transcript of the status conference is not attached as an exhibit to this report, it can be found at (Doc.
-956). - 23.
+- 23. EFIT presented the Fifth Quarterly Report summary at a status conference on December 6, 2022, to the Court and all parties (Doc.
+973). - 24.
 Pursuant to the Amended Stipulated Order the City drafted a contract for EFIT to establish a secondary team ("EFIT 2") to investigate and address the 667 backlog cases.
-EFIT 2 commenced work on June 20, 2022, to address the backlog cases pursuant to the relevant paragraphs of the Amended Stipulated Order (Doc.
+17 EFIT 2 commenced work on June 20, 2022, to address the backlog cases pursuant to the relevant paragraphs of the Amended Stipulated Order (Doc.
 906).
 (See Paras.
-137-148 below).
-EFIT established a detailed procedure for first addressing the most serious cases (OISs, Officers involved in multiple uses of force) once it commenced operations. - 24.
+125-158 below).
+EFIT established a detailed procedure for first addressing the most serious cases (OISs, Officers involved in multiple uses of force) once it commenced operations.
+At this point, EFIT 2 completed all OIS investigations and presented its findings to the APD FRB.
+A total of 5 cases were deemed out of policy, however the FRB disagreed with two of the cases voting that the OIS was within APD Policy (See Para.
+130 below). - 25.
 The City Council extended the funding for both EFIT 1 and EFIT 2 (Backlog team) until May 2024.